 4. Don’t Forget the Call to Action

 Create the post where you’ll promote the download.
 Tell your users how this download will help them.
-Add a call to action above the fold with a lead capture module.
+Add a call to action above the fold with a lead capture module or use some sort of lead generation plugin.
 Make sure your email provider sends the download as soon as they sign up.

 What Type Of Blog Post Will You Write?